But what exactly are long term investments? And is your long-term same as our long-term?

 Equity is not the only asset class suitable for long term investments.
 There are other financial instruments that are equally suitable for those with long investment horizons.
 For example – bank deposits, bonds, debt funds and even gold.

 But when it comes to returns, equities have been an out performer among all asset classes in last 20 years.
 Just have a look at the average returns of these asset classes:

 So even though one must follow asset diversification and invest across all assets, it’s important to not miss equities if the target is real wealth creation.
-There is no asset that can beat the returns of equity in long run.
+There is no asset that can beat the returns given by equity in the long run.

 And did we tell you that there have been individual stocks that have given eye-popping returns in past?
-Like thousands of percentages!
-We will disclose these multibagger stocks in later part of this article.
+How much?
+Some even thousands of percentages!
+We will disclose these multibagger stocks in the later part of this article.